Funding which is deployed to support an acquisition or series of acquisitions, which can be in the form of debt or equity.

 A process by which an owner or owners of a business convert some of their shareholding into cash by securing third party investment.

 Also referred to as development capital, this refers to a minority investment where the capital is used to fund the expansion of an established business.
 This can include acquisitions, increased working capital, the purchase of assets or the development of new products and services.
-Growth capital is also used to refinance bank debt.
+Growth capital can also be used to refinance bank debt.
+Read more.

 IRR or internal rate of return

 A typical measurement used by private equity firms to compare the profitability of its investments.

 The sale of shares in a company to the public for the first time through a stock market, such as the London Stock Exchange or AIM.
 IPOs provide an opportunity for existing investors to realise the value of their investment.
 Read more.

 Organisations that invest professionally, such as insurance companies, pension funds, investment companies and hedge funds.

 An acquisition which uses both equity and debt funding, with the company using cash flow to repay the debt.